winterwithouther/react-hooks-dq-props-state-exercise/README.md

   hogs can grow and shrink when either of the buttons are clicked.
 (Consider how `MasterHog`'s `handleChangeEyeColor` function is 'hooked up' if you are stuck here)
+- For an added bonus, use the weight of the `BabyHog` to dynamically change the height of the image